Worst singularities of plane curves of given degree: Introduction

-\begin{definition} The curve $C_d$ is an \emph{odd P\l oski} curve if $d$ is odd, the curve $C_d$ has $\frac{d+1}{2}\geqslant 3$ irreducible components that all pass through $P$, $\frac{d-1}{2}$ irreducible component of the curve $C_d$ are smooth conics that intersect each other pairwise at $P$ with multiplicity $4$, and the remaining irreducible component is a line in $\mathbb{P}^2$ that is tangent at $P$ to all other irreducible components. \end{definition}
+\begin{definition} The curve $C_d$ is an \emph{even P\l oski} curve if $d$ is even, the curve $C_d$ has $\frac{d}{2}\geqslant 2$ irreducible components that are smooth conics passing through $P$, and all irreducible components of $C_d$ intersect each other pairwise at $P$ with multiplicity $4$.
+The curve $C_d$ is an \emph{odd P\l oski} curve if $d$ is odd, the curve $C_d$ has $\frac{d+1}{2}\geqslant 2$ irreducible components that all pass through $P$, $\frac{d-1}{2}$ irreducible component of the curve $C_d$ are smooth conics that intersect each other pairwise at $P$ with multiplicity $4$, and the remaining irreducible component is a line in $\mathbb{P}^2$ that is tangent at $P$ to all other irreducible components.
+We say that $C_d$ is \emph{P\l oski} curve if it is either an even P\l oski curve or an odd P\l oski curve. \end{definition}